Krisbo/course-info/CH6-Exercises-Answers.md

 ## Group membership

-9. Consider Algorithm 6.9-6.10.
+9. Consider Algorithm 6.8-6.9.
 Here the algorithm requests from the application to stop sending messages.
     * What whould happen if instead, the algorithm would simply stop to forward messages?
       Which property of Module 6.9 or 6.10 would be violated?

+    __ANSWER:__ *View Inclusion would be violated.
+Messages sent in the old view would be delivered first in the new view.*

-10. If we implement Algorithm 6.9-6.10 in the *fail-noisy* model with an eventually perfect failure detector (<>P) and use the `<SUSPECT>` event instead of `<CRASH>`, what properties from Module 6.10 would still hold?
+10. If we implement Algorithm 6.10-6.11 in the *fail-noisy* model with an eventually perfect failure detector (<>P) and use the `<SUSPECT>` event instead of `<CRASH>`, what properties from Module 6.10 would still hold?
     * How can we handle the failure bound *f* and the `<RESTORE>` events from <>P?

+   __ANSWER:__ *Using an unreliable failure detector, a process may be removed even if it has not crashed.
+Thus violating Accuracy of Module 6.8.
+Also messages sent by the removed process may never be delivered.
+This may violate reliable delivery.*

 ## Good execises from the book
 I recommend at least reading all exercises from the book.